How Frank Sinatra Shaped the Future: A Legacy Timeline

 On May 20, 2008, the United States Congress passed a resolution designating May 13 as Frank Sinatra Day.

-In 2008, Wynn Resorts' Encore Las Vegas resort opened a restaurant dedicated to Frank Sinatra.
+In 2008, Wynn Resorts' Encore Las Vegas resort featured a restaurant dedicated to Sinatra which opened.

-In 2021, Frank Sinatra's gravestone was changed to read "Sleep Warm, Poppa", due to damage caused to the original gravestone.
+As of 2021, Frank Sinatra's gravestone was changed to read "Sleep Warm, Poppa" due to damage caused to the original gravestone under mysterious circumstances.

-On December 12, 2021, Frank Sinatra's birthday, a 6-foot bronze statue of Frank Sinatra was dedicated in the Frank Sinatra Park.
+In 2021, on December 12, Frank Sinatra's birthday, a 6-foot bronze statue of Sinatra was dedicated in the Frank Sinatra Park.

 In 2023, Rolling Stone ranked Frank Sinatra at No. 19 on their list of the 200 Greatest Singers of All Time.

-In 2024, a new road in North Bristol was named Sinatra Way to commemorate Frank Sinatra's 1953 visit to Frenchay Hospital.
+In 2024, a new road in North Bristol was named Sinatra Way to commemorate Frank Sinatra.